Darthan184/Thrust-Assist-SFS1/README.md

 * \> _increase value_
 * \>\> _set maximum value_

 **Throttle** The target throttle to be used.
 This is used to estimate the velocity needed.
+Not used for ANAIS orbit changes.

 (controls as land at)

 **Marker** Enable the landing marker.
 When enabled will show the position of the current marker.